 A more operational and practical definition is that of Griffin and Enos.
-According to them: Economically, planning is the economicconstitution... in which the goals of an economy are spelt out.
+According to them: Economically, planning is the economic constitution... in which the goals of an economy are spelt out.
 Just as a constitution defines the organs of government by which democracy or theocracy or dictatorship is to be served, so plans define the means by which economic welfare is to be improved.
 Further, Griffin and Enos define planning as purposeful human activity and for developing countries specifically as "the construction and authorisation of economic, social and political programmes in the underdeveloped countries."

-The above definition outlines the elements of the construction process as involving: Situation analysis;
+The above definition outlines the elements of the construction process as involving:

-Determination of aims and goals and involvement of relevantpeople;

-Enumeration of available resources;

-Consideration of alternative ways of the resources utilisation, data collection and selection of preferred alternative.
-Plan implementation;
+- Situation analysis; - Determination of aims and goals and involvement of relevant people; - Enumeration of available resources: - Consideration of alternative ways of the resources utilisation, data collection and selection of preferred alternative.
+Plan implementation; - Consistency checks to ensure that goals can be achieved with the resources; and - Periodic revisions to allow for unexpected events, through monitoring and evaluation.

-Consistency checks to ensure that goals can be achieved with the resources; and formalizing the plan without which the plan is no more than a wish.
+The authorisation of the plan, on the other hand, is the process of concretising and formalising the plan without which the plan is no more than a wish.
 This process involves:

-Periodic revisions to allow for unexpected events, through monitoring .and evaluation.

-The authorization of the plan, on the other hand, is the process of concretising and

-Transforming plans into programmes or projects;

-Designating prerogatives and responsibilities setting of specifictargets;

-Provision of financial and human resources; and

-Establishment of communication networks to conveyitom and commands.
+- Transforming plans into programmes or projects; - Designating prerogatives and responsibilities setting of specific targets; - Provision of financial and human resources; and - Establishment of communication networks to convey information and commands.